-While state child custody laws differ somewhat from state to state, they all have adopted the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA), with the exception of Massachusetts.
-This act protects custody orders from other states in an effort to prevent child abduction and other custody problems that cross state lines.
+Child custody laws differ from state to state.
+But all states have adopted the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA), except Massachusetts.
+This act ensures the enforcement of child custody orders from other states to prevent child abduction and other custody problems that cross state lines.

 Child Custody: Examples of State Laws

 The following examples illustrate how custody laws vary in different states:

 - Arizona: There is a presumption in favor of joint custody.
 The court can modify this if it is in the child's best interests.

 - Connecticut: The law presumes that joint custody is in the best interests of the child if both parents agree to it.
 The court must provide concrete reasons for denying joint custody.

 - Florida: The court may order a "time-sharing schedule," where parents alternate physical custody of the child.
 There is no designated primary custodial parent.

 - Georgia: A child 14 and older may choose the parent with whom they would like to live.
 But the court may determine that living with the selected parent is not in the best interests of the child.